SATIADENNIS/dev.graphene.works/docs/knowledge_base/kb/stc_transaction.rst

 Transaction - smart contract
 ***********************

 In this section, we examine how worker proposal  smart contract was constructed.
 There are items and helpful steps to construct a smart contract.
-We want to list those items by examining BitShares blockchain components.
+We want to list those items by examining Graphene blockchain components.

 * **Smart contract items**